Avoiding kitchen remodeling mistakes

 Wrong flooring selection

 A kitchen floor is a big deal.
-The four primary aspects to kitchen design are flooring, countertop selection, cabinetry and wall color.
+The four primary aspects to kitchen design are flooring, countertops selection, cabinetry and wall color.
 Each have to flow and work together to create a single beautiful design.
 With that said, make sure you choose your floor type in accordance with the other three aspects.
 In addition, consider the characteristics of flooring beyond just appearance.

 A kitchen floor needs to be comfortable (because it is a high traffic area), moisture-resistant (because of steam and spills), and perhaps scratch-resistant (if you have dogs).
 Thus, the best kitchen flooring types are tile and stone.
 Wood floors are risky due to their porosity and vulnerability to scratching.

-Wrong countertop selection
+Wrong countertops selection

-For example, a limestone countertop might not be a wise choose if you’re consistently cooking heavy duty meals.
+For example, a limestone countertops might not be a wise choose if you’re consistently cooking heavy duty meals.
 Reason being, limestone is not scratch-resistant, nor is it heat-resistant.
 Or granite, for example, does not work well with moisture unless it is properly sealed.
 Natural stone countertops are timeless and exquisite.
 If you want your remodeled kitchen to standout, natural stone is for you.

 Didn’t do enough